DataDog/documentation/content/en/opentelemetry/collector_exporter/collector_health_metrics.md

 ## Overview

-{{< img src="/opentelemetry/collector_exporter/collector_health_metrics.png" alt="OpenTelemetry collector health metrics dashboard" style="width:100%;" >}}
+{{< img src="/opentelemetry/collector_exporter/collector_health_metrics.png" alt="OpenTelemetry Collector health metrics dashboard" style="width:100%;" >}}

-The `prometheus` receiver enables collecting health metrics from the collector itself.
+To collect health metrics from the OpenTelemetry Collector itself, configure the [Prometheus receiver][1] in your Datadog Exporter.

-For more information, see the OpenTelemetry project documentation for the [Prometheus Receiver][1].
+For more information, see the OpenTelemetry project documentation for the [Prometheus receiver][1].

 ## Setup